rupareddy5-21/bitbucket-documentation/README.md

   - Bitbucket includes **Pipelines**.
 If you need help getting started with Pipelines, see [Create your first pipeline](https://support.atlassian.com/bitbucket-cloud/docs/get-started-with-bitbucket-pipelines/).
   - The Static Web App Pipeline Task currently only works on **Linux** machines.
 When running the pipeline mentioned below, please ensure it is running on a Linux VM.

-## Create a static web app in an Bitbucket
+## Create a Static Web App project in Bitbucket

   > [!NOTE]
   > If you have an existing app in your repository, you may skip to the next section.

 1. Create/Import a new repository in Bitbucket.

-1. Select **Import repository** to begin importing a sample application.
+1. Select **Import repository** to import the sample application.

     :::image type="content" source="media/publish-bitbucket/bitbucket-repo.png" alt-text="Bitbucket Repo":::